The Bankrate promise

 Why are credit scores different?

-Credit scores from each of the credit bureaus can be different for different reasons.
+Credit scores from each of the credit bureaus can vary for many reasons.
 For starters, each credit bureau may maintain different information on each consumer, and they might also give more weight to specific factors when coming up with a credit score.

 Do you need all three credit scores?

-According to Experian, it’s possible to only have a credit score with one or two of the credit bureaus but not all three.
+According to Experian, it’s possible to only have a credit score with one or two of the credit bureaus.
 This is usually due to the fact that you have not met the minimum credit scoring criteria with each of the bureaus.

 To have a FICO score with a credit bureau, for example, your credit report must have at least one undisputed account that is six months or older and at least one undisputed account that has been updated in the past six months.
 Further, your credit report cannot have a notation that you’re deceased.